szynwelski/nlambda/README.md

   * check out the source code from git:

     `$ git clone https://github.com/szynwelski/nlambda.git`

 2. The language is implemented in a Haskell and installation of GHC (at least 7.10) is required.

 3. Move into nlambda directory and perform the following commands:
    ```
-   runhaskell Setup configure --user -fTOTAL_ORDER
+   cabal v2-configure -fTOTAL_ORDER
-   runhaskell Setup build
+   cabal v2-build
-   runhaskell Setup install
+   cabal v2-install
    ```
    The flag `TOTAL_ORDER` is required to install the package with ordered atoms (otherwise equality atoms will be used).

-  To install the package globally (not only for the user account) skip `user` parameter (see: [how to install a Cabal package](https://wiki.haskell.org/Cabal/How_to_install_a_Cabal_package)).
+   More information on how to install a Cabal package can be found [here](https://wiki.haskell.org/Cabal/How_to_install_a_Cabal_package).

 4. You can also use dedicated scripts:
   * for ordered atoms